 Each year during Opening Week, the Symphony invites the community to celebrate the start of a new season with the All San Francisco Concert.
 Tickets to the event, priced at \$10, are distributed through more than 100 local social service and neighborhood organizations.
 The concert sells out each year.
 In 2007 the SFS introduced the Ellen Magnin Newman Award, to be granted to an organization in the Bay Area that does outstanding community service work.
-Recipients include the Bayview Hunters Point Foundation and Larkin Street Youth Services.
-The winner of the 2012 Ellen Magnin Newman Award is Woman, Inc., a community-based, multi-service agency serving survivors of domestic violence in San Francisco and the Bay Area since 1978.
+Recipients include the Larkin Street Youth Services and Woman Inc. The winner of the 2013 Ellen Magnin Newman Award is Creativity Explored, a San Francisco based organization advancing the value and diversity of artistic expression for artists with developmental disabilities through the creation, exhibition, and selling of their artwork locally and around the world.